amirsalehmousavi/amirsalehmousavi.github.io/projects.md

 <h2>STRUCTURAL DESIGN OF TUNNEL’S PERMANENT LINING</h2>

 <div class="justify-text">
 As a part of the structural design team at Behan Sadd Co., I was involved in the modeling and design of the permanent lining structures in several projects.
-Using commercial Finite Element Analysis (FEA) softwares such as SAP2000, PLAXIS 2D, and Ansys Static Structural, I designed the Reinforced Concrete (RC) lining structure that complied with the requirements of *EM 1110-2-290*, *EM 1110-2-2104*, and *ACI 318-08* standards.
+Using commercial Finite Element Analysis (FEA) softwares such as SAP2000, PLAXIS 2D, and Ansys Static Structural, I designed the Reinforced Concrete (RC) lining structure that complied with the requirements of EM 1110-2-290, EM 1110-2-2104, and ACI 318-08 standards.
 </div>

 ### 2D Frame FEA-Based Design Approach